Look Before You Leap: An Exploratory Study of Uncertainty Measurement for Large Language Models: Study Design

-{ \textbf{Code Generation}} requires an LLM to understand both natural language (e.g., task description) and programming languages (e.g., formal structures and precise syntax).
-We select two datasets as benchmarks for code generation: HumanEval~\cite{chen2021evaluating} and MBPP~\cite{austin2021program}.
-HumanEval consists of 164 programming problems with manually-written test cases released by OpenAI.
+{ \textbf{Code Generation}} requires an LLM to understand both natural language (e.g., task description) and programming languages (e.g., formal structures and precise syntax). \responseline{We chose it as a representative task for evaluating LLMs’ coding abilities because (1) it is a comprehensive task that challenges the models' advanced understanding and reasoning capabilities, (2) it has been selected as one of the major tasks to benchmark LLMs' code abilities~\cite{roziere2023code, qwen, guo2024deepseek, lozhkov2024starcoder}, and (3) it can be automated and objectively evaluated through test cases.} We select two datasets as benchmarks for code generation: HumanEval~\cite{chen2021evaluating} and MBPP~\cite{austin2021program}.
+HumanEval consists of 164 programming problems with manually written test cases released by OpenAI.
 MBPP includes 1,000 crowd-sourced Python programming problems with entry-level difficulties.